 Before the start of each training program, instructors receive a ‘Pre-Class Briefing’ during which the goals, students, scheduling, learning materials, and training plan are reviewed in detail.

 IES instructors have Bachelor’s or Master’s degrees from accredited universities in English speaking countries.
-TESOL and CELTA certification while advantageous is not compulsory, with consideration also given to each candidate’s personality, educational background, work experience, and demonstrable interest in and exposure to Japanese culture and Japanese citizens.
+TESOL and CELTA certification while advantageous is not compulsory, with consideration also given to each candidate’s personality, educational background, and demonstrable interest in and exposure to Japanese culture and Japanese citizens.
 IES deliberately employs individuals from a range of professional fields.

 Accepting applications from university graduates to teach at Japanese corporations, government ministries, and public schools in Tokyo and Osaka.
 Positions starting from March and September.
 Japanese language skills advantageous, but not mandatory.

-You will conduct classes either in IES offices or at client facilities in and around Tokyo and Osaka, teaching several types of English communication programs (depending on your background: management, engineering, pharmaceutical, computer services, healthcare services, order-made, as well as general business communication skills) to employees selected by our corporate clients in Japanese industry, as well as to officials from national government ministries and agencies.
+You will conduct classes either in IES offices or at client facilities in and around Tokyo and Osaka, teaching several types of English communication programs (depending on your background: management, engineering, pharmaceutical, computer services, healthcare services, bespoke, as well as general business communication skills) to employees selected by our corporate clients in Japanese industry, as well as to officials from national government ministries and agencies.
 You will also conduct English language lessons as an Assistant Language Teacher for young learners at Japanese public primary and secondary schools.

 International Education Services (IES) is a language training consultancy headquartered in Shibuya, Tokyo.
-In 2019, IES will celebrate 50 years of experience conducting business, engineering, and customized training programs for Japanese corporations and governmental organizations, as well as providing ALTs for Japanese primary and secondary schools.
+In 2019, IES celebrated 50 years of experience conducting business, engineering, and customized training programs for Japanese corporations and governmental organizations, as well as providing ALTs for Japanese primary and secondary schools.
 While English predominates, IES also teaches Chinese and numerous other languages to Japanese executives being deployed overseas.
 IES management consists of Japanese, American, and British nationals, supported by bilingual Japanese employees.
 Our instructors are primarily from North America, Europe, and Australasia.

 Rose Hikawa Building